yuyangdu01/yuyangdu01.github.io/_pages/about.md

 <p style="text-align: justify;"><font size=3>I develop intelligent mobile systems, with applications in industrial automation and smart healthcare.
 Communication and computation form the foundation of these systems.
 My recent work addresses two key challenges: 1) <b>cost-effective generative AI for resource-constrained edge devices</b>, and 2) <b>reliable, low-latency communication for real-time mobile applications</b>.
 My toolkit for building such systems includes efficient LLM serving, task-oriented communication, network optimization, and robotics.</font></p>

+<p style="text-align: justify;"><font size="3">I am expected to join the Department of Electrical and Computer Engineering at The University of Hong Kong (HKU-ECE) as a Research Assistant Professor.
+We are looking for full-time RAs and postdocs to work on LLM-empowered wireless networking and edge inference serving.
+Interested candidates are welcome to contact me.</font></p>

 News <font size=3></font>
 ------
 * <font size=3><b>2026-04</b>: Two demo papers (<a href="https://arxiv.org/abs/2604.01092">LightGuard</a>, <a href="https://arxiv.org/abs/2604.08419">Real-Time CL-SEC</a>) accepted by <b>Mobisys'26</b>.</font>